FinCEN Issues Final Rule to Anti-Money Laundering Program

 FinCEN Regulations & Requirements

 FinCEN requirements: FinCEN regulations function under the Bank Secrecy Act (BSA) of 1970, amended by Title III of the USA PATRIOT Act of 2001.
 The BSA is the US's first initiation and most comprehensive Federal AML/CFT statute.
-Under the BSA, the Secretary of the Treasury is authorized to issue regulations that require financial institutions such as banks and others to take a number of precautions against money laundering.
-This would include the establishment of AML programs within the institutions, filing reports that are suspected to trigger a high degree in criminal, tax, and regulatory investigations and proceedings, and certain intelligence and counter-terrorism matters.
+Under the BSA, the Secretary of the Treasury is authorized to issue regulations requiring financial institutions such as banks and others to take several precautions against money laundering.
+This would include establishing AML programs within the institutions, filing reports suspected to trigger a high degree in criminal, tax, and regulatory investigations and proceedings, and certain intelligence and counter-terrorism matters.
 For FinCEN regulations, the Director is authorized by the Secretary of the Treasury to implement, administer, and enforce compliance with the BSA and associated regulations.

 - It issues and interprets regulations that are authorized under the Act